-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation contributes to an environmental or social objective, provided that the investment does not significantly Legal entity identifier: 213800AY3TTPJIW81005

+Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.